-Section 18 Registering for the Master's thesis phase
+Section 19 Registering for the Master's thesis phase

-- (1) Students may register for the Master's thesis phase provided that they have satisfied all of the programme requirements.
-To demonstrate that these requirements have been met, students shall submit: - 1. proof of proper enrolment in the Master's degree programme in Physics - proof that they have acquired at least 70 credits from academic assessments or examinations as defined in the study regulations and that they have fulfilled the prerequisites specified in Section 7 of the study regulations. - (2) Applications to register for the Master's thesis phase shall be submitted to the Examination Board. - (3) In exceptional cases and where reasonable grounds exist, the Examination Board may admit a candidate to the Master's thesis phase if the requirements set out in Paragraph 1 above have not been met.
+- (1) Students may register for the Master's thesis phase provided that they have satisfied all of the requirements of the Master's degree programme in Quantum Engineering.
+To demonstrate that these requirements have been met, students shall submit proof that they have: - 1. properly enrolled in the Master's degree programme in Quantum Engineering - 2. successfully completed the Lab Project - 3. earned at least 80 ECTS credits from academic assessments or examinations as defined in the study regulations. - (2) Applications to register for the Master's thesis phase shall be submitted to the Examination Office. - (3) In exceptional cases and where reasonable grounds exist, the Examination Board may admit a candidate to the Master's thesis phase if the requirements set out in Paragraph 1 above have not been met.

-Section 19 Subject of the Master's thesis
+Section 20 Subject of the Master's thesis

 - (1) The Master's thesis is a piece of supervised academic work that is carried out independently.
 The thesis should demonstrate that the candidate is capable of addressing a subject-related problem within a specified time frame through application of relevant scientific methods and techniques and is able to present the results appropriately. - (2) The Examination Board shall appoint a primary thesis examiner, a secondary thesis examiner and the thesis supervisor.
 If a thesis supervisor is not appointed, the primary thesis examiner shall act as supervisor. - (3) The candidate shall be notified of the topic of the Master's thesis within a period of four weeks after the candidate has registered for the Master's thesis phase.
-The candidate shall be given the opportunity to make proposals regarding the topic of the Master's thesis, but is not obliged to do so. - (4) The date on which the topic of the Master's thesis was announced (i.e. the start of the thesis completion period) and the thesis topic shall be documented. - (5) Within four weeks of receiving notification of the thesis topic, the candidate may, after consultation with the Examination Board and on one occasion only, decline the topic of the thesis.
+The candidate shall have the opportunity to submit proposals regarding the topic of the Master's thesis.
+However, the candidate is not obliged to do so. - (4) The date on which the topic of the thesis was announced (i.e. the start of the thesis completion period) and the thesis topic shall be documented. - (5) Within four weeks of receiving notification of the thesis topic, the candidate may, after consultation with the Examination Board and on one occasion only, decline the topic of the thesis.
 In this case, the candidate will not be deemed to have failed the thesis project.
 A new topic for the Master's thesis shall be issued within a period of four weeks after declining the first topic.
 A candidate may decline the proposed thesis topic in accordance with Section 15(3) but only if this option was not used the first time the candidate attempted the Master's thesis.

-Section 20 Duration and deadlines
+Section 21 Duration and deadlines